 Land Purchase with Subsequent Refinance to Construction Loan

-Generally, when real estate investors locate properties in hot neighborhoods to scrape, they don’t have the drawings, plans, or budget in place yet for the new home and they need to close quickly on the purchase of the lot/old home to be scraped.
+Generally, when real estate investors locate properties in hot neighborhoods to scrape, they don’t have the drawings, plans, or budget in place yet for the new home, and they need to close quickly on the purchase of the lot/old home to be scraped.
 Architects’ drawings, plans, and permits often take months to complete, so investors don’t want to waste precious time on a short-term construction loan while they are waiting for these items to be completed.

-In this situation, most real estate investors prefer to get a land loan, which they can then refinance into the construction loan when the project is “permit ready.”
+In this situation, most real estate investors prefer to get a land loan, which they can then refinance into a construction loan when the project is “permit ready.”
 The refinance to the construction loan, which is a new one-year loan, thus starts the clock over for the construction period.

 Depending on the lender, borrowers will put 25% down on the lot acquisition.
 Depending on the total construction cost, the borrower may or may not need to put additional down payment in at the time of the construction refinance.